Ayan2127/WebScraping_Challenge/README.md

 ---Perform min, max, and avg calculations

----Finally, plot data using new df & convert df to csv file
+---Plot data using new df

+---Convert df to a csv file